CompositionalIT/talk-azuretp/slides/index.md

-- title : Compositional IT talk
+- title : Taming Types in the Cloud
-- description : Template for CIT talk
+- description : Azure and F# with Type Providers
-- author : CIT Person
+- author : Isaac Abraham
 - theme : night
 - transition : default